-In 2017, you’ll have a tremendous of options regarding which and what kind of drone to buy.
-This page will guide you to find the best drones for sale.
+In 2018, you’ll have a tremendous of options regarding which and what kind of drone to buy.
+This page will guide you to find the best drone for sale.
 This list includes best camera drones, best racing drones, and best toy drones.

 We’ve broken all of the drones up into three categories, because let’s be honest, we all search for different type of drones.
 We at DronersGuides have tried to pick each model in the three categories based on different features which includes quality, ease of use and price.